Error998/SAMUpdater/README.md

 Done -> Check hash

-Done -> Move download from cache to installation destination
+Move download from cache to installation destination

-Done -> Auto configure Magic Launcher Profile
+Auto configure Magic Launcher Profile

-Planned -> Create log file with very verbose output on what the Updater is doing
+Create log file with very verbose output on what the Updater is doing

-Busy -> Tidy up console output, add progress stuff

-Busy -> Make Pack Creator more user friendly
+Make Pack Creator more user friendly

-Future -> Create GUI
+Create GUI